colinstevens06/Life-Organizer/README.md

 # Life-Organizer

-Created this app so that users can save notes to reference in the future.
+I created this app so that users can save notes to reference in the future.

 ## How It Works

-I used a JabaScript languages to write this app.
-I used:
+I predominantly used JavaScript languages to write this app.
+Languages I used:
 * ReactJS for the front end
 * SASS for my styling
 * MongoDB and Mongoose for my database